Weight Loss Medications Containing Semaglutide

 See how Heally can save you money on your semaglutide prescription with subscriptions starting at $299 per month.

 Semaglutide is a prescription-only medication, so you will need to contact a doctor in order to access the medication.
-Thankfully, companies like Heally make this simple and straightforward.
+Thankfully, Heally makes this simple and straightforward.

-Ready to start your weight loss journey?
+Ready to start your weight loss journey with Wegovy?
 Schedule a consultation with a weight loss doctor through Heally.
 We can help you save time and money—with virtual doctor visits and medication delivered directly to your door.

 Sources